OCT-FPGA/OCT-Tutorials/cloudlab-setup/build-machines.md

 Switch to List View, and you'll see the SSH command needed to access the build machine.
 ![plot](images/bm-11_1.png)

-Add this information to your `~/.ssh/config` file on your local machine.
+`<host name>` is the server name given in the SSH command.
+In this example, it is `fpga-build2.cloudlab.umass.edu`. 'port' is the SSH port number used for the connection, which is 25010 in this example.

+Add the login information along with your CloudLab `<username>` and `<private key>` into the `~/.ssh/config` file on the local machine.
+The line `LocalForward 5901 localhost:5901` forwards traffic sent to port 5901 on the local machine through the SSH tunnel to port 5901 on the remote server, which is required for establishing a VNC session.

 ```
 Host oct-build